taegorov/reading-notes/day2.md

 **Push** those changes to a service like GitHub

+## Useful Commands

+`git status` displays whether your 'branch' is up to date or not `git add <file>` adds a repository to your local computer `git commit -m "type your message here"` commits your changes.
+Make sure to add a message reflecting what specific changes were made. **THESE CHANGES ARE PUBLIC AND POTENTIAL EMPLOYERS WILL SEE THEM**
+`git push origin main` syncs your changes with your GitHub page

 ## Lab 03
 This is where I have added more notes for Lab: 03